by Jacob Wascalus

 According to the Metropolitan Council, which is overseeing the project, approximately 35,800 people lived within a half-mile of the proposed suburban stations in 2014; in downtown, they calculated that 16,400 residents had access to the five stations the Southwest LRT will share with the existing light rail line.
 By 2035, the Met Council anticipates both of those numbers to balloon: 55,800 residents living within a half-mile of the suburban stations and 35,600 living downtown.

-Metrowide, 14 percent of workers take public transportation, walk, bike, work at home, or otherwise don't commute via an automobile.
+Metrowide, about 18 percent of workers take public transportation, walk, bike, work at home, or otherwise don't commute via an automobile.
 Compared to the rest of the country, the Twin Cities region fares pretty well among large metropolitan areas for access to jobs via public transportation, ranking 11th.
-In 2017, the average commuter taking some combination of bus, light rail, and walking could access 18,029 jobs within 30 minutes.
-That's an 8% jump from 2016 numbers.
+In 2020, the average commuter taking some combination of bus, light rail, and walking could access nearly 19,000 jobs within 30 minutes.
+That's up slightly from 2017, which was just over 18,000 jobs.

 How many more jobs will be added to that figure when the new Southwest LRT opens in four years?